Learn more about

 my skills and my process.

-My diverse professional and educational background allows me to not only assess users’ needs and wants but also to put these ideas into visually pleasing designs that tell a story.
+My diverse professional and educational background allows me to not only assess users’ needs and wants but also keeping a broader vision of the product and contributing on many different levels to its success.

 I aim to continue delivering thoughtful ideas and designs for products that have a positive impact on people’s lives and shape the digital space of tomorrow.